On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Proofs

-{\bf Lemma 4}.
-Suppose that $E$ is a second-type quasi-linear economy, and $\hat{E}$ is the first-type quasi-linear economy such that all components except for $\Omega_i$ are the same as $E$.
-Then, the demand function $f^i$ in $E$ coincides with $f^i_0$, where $f^i_0$ is the demand function in $\hat{E}_0$.
+\begin{lem} Suppose that $E$ is a second-type quasi-linear economy, and $\hat{E}$ is the first-type quasi-linear economy such that all components except for $\Omega_i$ are the same as $E$.
+Then, the demand function $f^i$ in $E$ coincides with $f^i_0$, where $f^i_0$ is the demand function in $\hat{E}_0$. \end{lem}